Do you live locally off-campus?

 How will I know if classes are cancelled due to inclement weather?

-What if I wanted to stay with a friend on campus overnight?
+What if I want to stay with a friend on campus overnight?

 ~ You are permitted to be an overnight guest with the permission of your host.
-Please refer to the Residence Life Housing Policy, page 13 & 15 for more information about the visitation policy.
+Please refer to the Residence Life Housing Policy, pages 13 & 15 for more information about overnight visitation.

 Is there anywhere commuter students can go to hang out or relax?

 ~ All student areas of SUNY Delhi are available to commuter students.
-Check out the reading rooms in the Resnick Library, or one of the many lounges located in Farrell Hall.
+Check out the reading rooms in the Resnick Library, one of the many lounges located in Farrell Center, or Sanford Hall.

 Where can I put my stuff?

-~ There are lockers located on the Concourse Level of Farrell Hall.
-Lockers are on a first come, first serve basis.
+~ There are lockers located on the Concourse Level of Farrell Center.
+Lockers are available on a first come, first served basis.
 You will need to provide your own padlock.

 If I came to the campus during the weekend, would I still need to park in the designated parking lots based on my permit?

 ~ Not necessarily.
-After 2:30pm Monday through Friday and during the weekends, you can park in any of the parking lots.
+After 2:30pm Monday through Friday and over the weekend, you can park in any of the parking lots.
 However, if you were to park in a lot that is not designated for commuter students on a Sunday evening, and you left your vehicle overnight, it would be very possible for you to receive a ticket on Monday morning.
-Also, be aware that 15 minute parking, RD parking, and handicap parking rules still apply ‘after hours’.
+Also, be aware that 15 minute parking, RD parking, and handicap parking rules still apply ‘after hours.’

 Vice President of Student Life